stevenwaterman/stevenwaterman.github.io/_posts/2020-02-17-minesweeper-optimisation.md

 Like Redux, Svelte holds its data in [stores](https://svelte.dev/docs#svelte_store) that can be subscribed to.
 When a store's value changes, any components subscribed to that store are re-rendered.

-We can also use the `derived` function to create a new store based on the values of our existing stores.
+We can also use the <code>derived</code> function to create a new store based on the values of our existing stores.
 It takes two parameters:

 1. The list of parent stores that we are deriving from